 In light of this, P&G will invest to accelerate FGV’s human rights remediation efforts.
 We know it is the right thing to do and essential to ensure responsible business practices.
 FGV has agreed to partner with us, expert consultants and key stakeholders to drive change in their organization, as well as the entire industry.

-Together, we will bring in a third-party consultant to assess FGV’s current remediation plans, validate current actions, and recommend additional steps for faster progress.
+Together, we will bring in the Fair Labor Association to assess FGV's current remediation plans, validate current actions, and recommend additional steps for faster progress.
 We will continue to seek advice from credible experts, like Shift, the leading center of global expertise on human rights, as well as create meaningful dialogue with stakeholders as this can lead to more informed actions and decisions.
 Transparency and accountability will be critical throughout this whole process and we commit to provide regular updates.

 For P&G and FGV, this is not an investment in a short-term plan, but long-term sustainable solutions.
 The changes FGV makes will have an impact on the supply chain, their future business and the quality of life for migrant workers.
 This is just the beginning, and there is still work to be done.
 Together, we can make a meaningful difference.